 On day four we wake up in the untamed bushveld for the last time and freshen up with an early coffee or tea and snacks.
 Then it is off into the bush we go, on a final 4x4 game drive in Timbavati Private Nature Reserve.
 The guides are excellent at finding and spotting wildlife, greatly improving our chances of encountering animals we might have missed so far.
 After experiencing the pure joy of being out in the unspoilt bush one more time we return to camp and savour a tasty breakfast.

 Then we make our way out of Greater Kruger, saying farewell to Timbavati and the magical bush camp.
-We take the shuttle from the bush pub back to the bustling city of Johannesburg, where you are dropped off at OR Tambo International Airport, or the Centurion Gautrain Station.
+We take the shuttle from the bush pub back to the bustling city of Johannesburg, where you are dropped off at OR Tambo International Airport, or to Persequor Park in Pretoria.

 This eco-friendly camp is in the heart of Timbavati Private Nature Reserve, one of the top game parks in South Africa.
 The secluded camp offers an exclusive African bush experience removed from modern development and its noise, bustle and bright lights.
 The camp uses mostly clean energy, operating off the grid with the use of solar and alternative power sources.
 It is an ideal place to get in touch with nature, see the beauty of untamed Africa and the wildlife that make Timbavati Game Reserve world-famous.